NFL DFS picks, daily Fantasy lineup advice for Falcons vs. Buccaneers on 'Thursday Night Football'

-NFL DFS, Falcons vs. Buccaneers: Top daily Fantasy picks, lineups, advice for 'Thursday Night Football'
+NFL DFS, Falcons vs. Buccaneers: Top daily Fantasy picks, lineup advice, stacks for 'Thursday Night Football'

 DFS millionaire Mike McClure shares his top daily fantasy picks and lineup advice for Buccaneers vs. Falcons on 'Thursday Night Football'